-- Do not handle until all safety precautions have been read and understood. - Do not contact, inhale and ingest. - Wash hands thoroughly after handling. - Use only outdoors or in well ventilated areas. - · Avoid release contaminated clothing to out of work place. - Do not eat, drink or smoke when using this product.
+- Do not handle until all safety precautions have been read and understood. - Do not contact, inhale and ingest. - Wash hands thoroughly after handling. - Use only outdoors or in well ventilated areas. - · Avoid taking contaminated clothing out of work place. - Do not eat, drink or smoke when using this product.